 EU institutions have long been criticised for a perceived lack of democracy.
 Although democracy is a key European ideal, many think that the bureaucracy and the long chain between institutions and voters make the EU significantly less democratic than its member states.
 That the union was built around economics still shows: social and environmental issues (among others) are often handled as an afterthought.
 One answer to this criticism is that the European Parliament has been directly elected every five years since 1979, and has increased its power in the last decades.
 However, it still lacks some of the powers other parliaments have or has to share them with other bodies.
 Transparency has become much better, though still a problem.
 There is also an ongoing argument about how to bring the EU "closer" to its citizens.
 This has resulted in the EU being a highly-visible sponsor for many minor projects, including projects that traditionally were adequately handled locally at least in some countries.
 This sponsorship has been important in cases where the area has been neglected at the national level, and local resources have been scarce.

-The European Union experienced its first departure on January 31, 2020, as the United Kingdom voted in a referendum in 2016 to withdraw from the union, in a process known as Brexit.
+The European Union experienced its first member departure on January 31, 2020, as the United Kingdom voted in a referendum in 2016 to withdraw from the union, in a process known as Brexit.
 Although the country had always been known for a high degree of euro-scepticism, the vote was driven by internal government party politics with no actual popular demand for the referendum.
-Nevertheless, a hard campaign was fought yielding a surprising victory for "leave".
+Nevertheless, a hard campaign was fought yielding a surprising narrow victory (only about 4% gap) for "leave".
 There have been similar calls for leaving from growing Eurosceptic parties in France, the Netherlands and Germany and other EU countries, although none are gaining enough traction to push for more referendums, as of Feb 2024.
 Practical information about post-Brexit travel between the UK and the EU is provided by the UK government.

 European institutions and organisation